hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-08-09-fixing-the-very-hot-faucet.md

 {% include figure image_path="/assets/images/posts/2022-08-06-fixing-my-very-hot-faucet/9-2-entire.png" alt="" caption="**A mock-up of the assembly**.
 I think it looks promising." %}

 The resulting print turned out alright.
-The pieces don't fit super snugly together, but they fit well enough, and everything is functional!
+The pieces don't fit super snugly together, but they fit well enough, and everything is functional---the hot and cold water mix great, and I can easily reach the resulting warm water.
 I am using more #12 o-rings to fit the pieces together.
-For now, I'll use the prints as is, because they get the job done.
-The hot and cold water mix great, and I can easily reach the resulting warm water.
-Hooray! :tada:

 ![](/assets/images/posts/2022-08-06-fixing-my-very-hot-faucet/10-three-parts.jpg)

 ![](/assets/images/posts/2022-08-06-fixing-my-very-hot-faucet/11-works.jpg)

+ After using this set-up for a few days, my animal instincts got the best of me, and I decided to improve upon the assembly.
+I really wanted a nice snug fit between the assembly pieces.
+So I drafted a different junction:

+ {% include figure image_path="/assets/images/posts/2022-08-06-fixing-my-very-hot-faucet/12-new-junction.png" alt="" caption="**A new junction**.
+I've made the amount of overlap between the adjoining pieces much larger.
+Note, also, the drainage holes I've added, so that any built-up water will drain." %}